Determination of isometric real-analytic metric and spectral invariants for elastic Dirichlet-to-Neumann map on Riemannian manifolds: Introduction

 Then given matrices $L$, $M$, and $V$, the problem is to find the possible matrices $X$ that obey this equation.
 A celebrated result (see \cite{BaS} or \cite{BhR}) states that Sylvester's equation (\ref{19.6.22-1}) has a unique solution $X$ for all $V$ if and only if $L$ and $-M$ have no common eigenvalues.
 Generally, it is impossible to obtain an explicit solution of the Sylvester's equation.
 However, by putting Sylvester's equation into an equivalent $n^2\times n^2$-matrix equation and by applying our invariants sub-ring method mentioned above, we can get the inverse $U^{-1}$ of $n^2\times n^2$-matrix $U:= (I_n\otimes L) + (M^t \otimes I_n)$ and further obtain the exact solution of $q_{j-1}$, $(j\le 1)$ (another surprise result!)
 Therefore, the elastic Dirichlet-to-Neumann map $\Xi_g$ on $\partial \Omega$ is obtained from transform relation (\ref{18/12/23-6}) because we have got the pseudodifferental operator $Q$ and $-\frac{\partial}{\partial x_n} I=Q$ modulo a smoothing operator on $\partial \Omega$.
 By analysing the full symbol of $\Xi_g$, we find that the $\Xi_g$ determines the metric $g$ and all its tangent and normal derivatives of any order at every point $x_0\in \partial \Omega$.
 Combining the expansion of Taylor's series of $g_{jk}$ at every $x_0\in \partial \Omega$, the analytic of the Riemannian manifold $\Omega$ and some given topology assumptions, we can complete the proof of Theorem 1.1.

+iii) \ \ How to obtain the precise coefficients in the asymptotic expansion of the integral of the parabolic trace for the elastic Dirichlet-to-Neumann map?

-The heat invariants $a_m$ are spectral invariants of the operator $\Xi_g$ that encode the information about the asymptotic properties of the spectrum.
-They are of great importance in spectral geometry and have extensive application in physics because they describe real physical effects.
-The heat invariants have been studied for the Laplacian with manifolds without boundaries (see \cite{Gil} or \cite{Gil2}) as well as for the Dirichlet-to-Neumann map associated with the Laplacian (see \cite{Liu2} and \cite{PolS}) by considering heat trace asymptotics and applying symbol calculus (see \cite{See2} and \cite{Gr}).
-However, to our knowledge, there is no result in the context of the elastic Steklov problem because of the technical complexity and, most importantly, lack of symbol representation for the ``exotic'' elastic Dirichlet-to-Neumann map $\Xi_g$ (In fact, ``most of the studies in spectral geometry and spectral asymptotics are restricted to so-called Laplace type operators'', see p.$\,$120 of \cite{Avr10}).
-As follows from the results of \cite{Agr,{DuiG},GruS,Liu2}, the trace of the associated heat kernel, $e^{-t \Xi_g}$, admits an asymptotic expansion
+The heat invariants have been studied for the Laplacian with manifolds without boundaries (see \cite{Gil} or \cite{Gil2}) as well as for the Dirichlet-to-Neumann map associated with the Laplacian (see \cite{Liu2} or \cite{PS}) by considering heat trace asymptotics and applying symbol calculus (see \cite{See2} and \cite{Gr}).
+However, there is no any result in the context of the elastic Steklov problem because of the technical complexity and, most importantly, lack of symbol representation for the ``exotic'' elastic Dirichlet-to-Neumann map $\Xi_g$ (In fact, ``most of the studies in spectral geometry and spectral asymptotics are restricted to so-called Laplace type operators'', see p.$\,$120 of \cite{Avr10}).
+In fact, there are essential difficulties for studying the asymptotic expansion of the trace of elastic Dirichlet-to-Neumann map.
+Firstly, we can show (see section 5) that $e^{-t \Xi_g}$ admits an asymptotic expansion